kushagharahi/git-dir-backup-k8s-cronjob/README.md

 # git-dir-backup-k8s-cronjob
-Backup a volume to git via Kubernetes CronJob
+Backup a volume to Git via Kubernetes CronJob

 Setup your volume under the name `git`.
 This CronJob will commit everything in that volume to the specified Git server. `.gitattributes` recommended if using Git as binary storage.